Energy Efficiency for Multifamily Buildings

 How it works: financial incentives for equipment and comprehensive energy projects

 Qualified commercial lighting products are available at discounted prices through participating commercial distributors.
-Please note that discounted lighting will not be eligible for incentives as part of a larger energy efficiency project.
-For more information, download our Lighting to Go overview.
+These products will not be eligible for additional commercial retrofit incentives.
+For more information, visit a participating distributor or download our Lighting to Go overview.

 Follow these steps for all other energy efficiency initiatives: